 Clarity and simplicity sell.
 In fact, one of my clients reduced her five-package system down to three, raised her prices slightly, and saw an immediate increase in bookings.
 Less confusion.
 More conversions.

 Confused clients don’t buy.
-By clarifying your offers, you create confidence in your work for you and them.
+By clarifying your offers, you create confidence in your work for you and them—and build a more sustainable photography business.

 Step 5: Systems and Processes